 Students may receive a TELS award until the first of the following events occur:

-- 1. The student has earned a baccalaureate degree. - 2.
-The student has attempted a total of 120 credit hours.
-If an undergraduate degree program requires more than 120 credit hours, students are eligible for up to a total of 136 attempted credit hours OR the number of hours required for graduation, whichever is less. - 3.
-Five years from the date of the student's initial enrollment have passed, unless a leave of absence has been approved.
+- 1. The student has earned a baccalaureate degree. - Five years from the date of the student's initial enrollment have passed, unless a leave of absence has been approved.

 Procedures for Monitoring Tennessee Education Lottery Scholarship Program